limbuu/k6-influxdb-grafana/README.md

 ```

 ### Access InfluxDB
-InfluxDB server runs on localhost, listening on port 8086.

-It can be access at http://localhost:8086.
+InfluxDB server runs on localhost, listening on port `8086`.It can be access at `http://localhost:8086`.

-To access influxDB database, use http://localhost:8086/database-name
+To access influxDB database, use `http://localhost:8086/database-name`.

-## 3) Install grafana
+## 3) Install grafana(For Visualization)
 ```
 # To install OSS release
 $ sudo apt-get install -y apt-transport-https